 In January 2016, Jordan’s take as “Doody” in FOX’s Emmy-winning broadcast of “GREASE: LIVE” earned him critical acclaim and was deemed the show’s breakout star by MTV and People Magazine.
 That spring, Jordan released his first single, “All About Us,” which was produced by Oak Felder (Alessia Cara, Arianna Grande, Rihanna) and melded influences of pop/soul/R&B. The song was the #2 most added song and a top 30 hit at pop radio.

-The EP which features production from Oak Felder (Alessia Cara, Rihanna), Rob Persaud (Lady Gaga) and The Blueprint (R. Kelly) does just that, exploring a vast sonic palette that touches on elements of pop, R&B, soul, hip-hop and electronic music.
-On “Counterfeit,” Fisher stretches his elastic falsetto and shows a more dancefloor-ready side of his persona, while “All I Wanna Do” dials back the pace for a smooth, acoustic guitar-plucked romantic groove.
-“Lookin Like That” rounds out the set, harnessing the bopping pulse of classic soul with sizzling synth chords and blasting horns.
+In August 2016, Jordan released his self-titled EP which debuted #18 on the Billboard Heatseeker album chart.
+The EP, which not only featured production from Oak Felder but also Rob Persaud (Lady Gaga) and The Blueprint (R. Kelly,) and further explored Jordan’s vast sonic palette.
+On “Counterfeit,” Jordan stretches his incredible falsetto and shows a more dancefloor-ready side of his persona, while “All I Wanna Do” dials back the pace for a smooth, acoustic romantic groove.
+“Lookin’ Like That” rounds out the set, harnessing the bopping pulse of classic soul with sizzling synth chords and blasting horns.

 After performing on The Today Show, the ESPY’s Red Carpet Special and opening for Alicia Keys at the Apple Music Festival, Jordan was tagged to perform the end title credit to Disney’s hit animated feature film MOANA with award winning songwriter/producer Lin-Manual Miranda.